wilsonjr/humap/README.md

 	:align: center

 By now, you can control six parameters that are related to the hierarchy construction and the embedding performed by UMAP.

-There are a number of parameters that can be set for the UMAP class; the major ones are as follows:

  -  ``levels``: Controls the number of hierarchical levels + the first one (whole dataset).
 This parameters also controls how many data points are in each hierarchical level.
 The default is ``[0.2, 0.2]``, meaning the HUMAP will produce three levels: The first one  	with the whole dataset, the second one with 20% of the first level, and the third with 20% of the second level.